risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-doris.md

 :::note

-Previously, when inserting data into the Apache Doris sink, an error would be reported if the values were "nan (not a number)", "inf (infinity)", or "-inf (-infinity)".
-However, we have now made a change to the behavior.
+Previously, when inserting data into an Apache Doris sink, an error would be reported if the values were "nan (not a number)", "inf (infinity)", or "-inf (-infinity)".
+However, we have made a change to the behavior.
 If a decimal value is out of bounds or represents "inf", "-inf", or "nan", we will insert null values.
-Please note this modification to how these special values are handled.

 :::